Teachable-AI-Lab/teachable-ai-lab/publications.md

 Zhang, Q., Smith, G., Li, Z., Dong, Y., Harpstead, E., & Maclellan, C. (2025).
 Dice Adventure: An Asymmetrical Collaborative Game for Exploring the Hybrid Teaming Effects.
 In _Proceedings of the 20th International Conference on the Foundations of Digital Games_ (pp. 1-9). 🏆 [(pdf)][zhang-fdg-25] [<i class="fab fa-youtube"></i>][zhang-fdg-25-talk]

+Zhou, J., MacLellan, C.J.
+(2024).
+Improving Interface Design in Interactive Task Learning for Hierarchical Tasks based on a Qualitative Study.
+In _UIST Adjunct '24: Adjunct Proceedings of the 37th Annual ACM Symposium on User Interface Software and Technology_. [(pdf)][zhou-uist-24]

 Guo, G., Kumar, A. M. S., Gupta, A., Coscia, A., Maclellan, C., & Endert, A. (2024).
 Visualizing Intelligent Tutor Interactions for Responsive Pedagogy.
 In _Proceedings of the 2024 International Conference on Advanced Visual Interfaces_. [(pdf)][guo-avi-24]